nccgroup/DetectWindowsCopyOnWriteForAPI/README.md

 Due to this bahaviour we can:
 * Open processes
-* Search for the address of ETWPrint
+* Search for the address of EtwEventWrite
 * Use QueryWorkingSetEx to check the page is shared OR not
 * If not then it is an indication a patch has occurred